 Nancy grew up near Solvang a Danish village in a beautiful valley in Southern California.
 Young girls and women in traditional Danish bunad dresses would line the streets with aebleskiver pans to cook for Danish Days celebrations.
 As family lore would have it, Nancy was cooking there one fall when she met Thor, her future husband.
 So you see, aebleskiver are a big deal in the Brandt-Erichsen house-hold.

 Another Danish breakfast steeped in tradition is the Kringle pastry.
 When you visit Solvang you go to Olsen’s and buy a slice of perfect, flakey, almondy kringle.
-On Christmas Eve a Olsen’s kringle usually shows up, air delivered, to our door to make an elegant Christmas breakfast.
-All bakeries are held to the Olsen’s kringle standard, it is fun to watch my husband and brother-in-law sample pastries in other bakeries in other towns and measure its “Danishness” against their childhood favorites from Solvang.
+On Christmas Eve an Olsen’s kringle usually shows up, air delivered to our door to make an elegant Christmas breakfast.
+All bakeries are held to the Olsen’s kringle standard.
+It is fun to watch my husband and brother-in-law sample pastries in other bakeries in other towns and measure its “Danishness” against their childhood favorites from Solvang.

 After binge watching four seasons of the Great British Baking show I convinced Scott that he should attempt a kringle.
 He is a great cook after all, breakfasts are his specialty.
 It was intimidating, layered butter, dough rolled so thin you can see through it, finished with a perfect custard/almond paste filling.
 After five or six attempts we feel like he perfected the kringle!!
 It is what we will eat tomorrow morning along with our boiled eggs for a perfect Easter breakfast.

 Happy Easter Friends!
 Enjoy a hot cross bun, or maybe aebelskiver.
 Be sure to count your blessings and celebrate because spring is here once again, the whales have returned, and just yesterday the sun was out and the air was sweet.